 “In previous years, we have planted and harvested crops, but with the failing rain, we decided to not waste our seeds.
 Last year, we lost all of our crops to the drought, but this year, we didn’t plant anything.
 Even if it were to rain, there would be no food for us,” Saîd says.
 “Right now our goats are weak and dying, and when all of them are gone, I fear that we will be next.”

-Global drought, worsened by conflict and severe food shortages, is affecting as many as 70 million people throughout central, east, and southern Africa, the Middle East, and parts of Asia, says the Famine Early Warning Systems Network.
-Join us in prayer for people who are hungry around the world and those working to feed them.
+Global drought, worsened by conflict and severe food shortages, is affecting as many as 70 million people throughout central, east, and southern Africa, the Middle East, and parts of Asia, according to the Famine Early Warning Systems Network.
+Join us in prayer for people who are hungry around the world and others who are working to feed them.

 Pray for the hungry.

 What’s different now from perhaps any other time in history is that the problem of hunger can be solved.
-According to the United Nations Food and Agriculture Organization, the world can produce enough to feed everyone on earth.
+The world can produce enough to feed everyone on earth, according to the United Nations Food and Agriculture Organization.
 Yet people remain hungry because they don’t have access to the food that exists.

 Almighty God, it is difficult to see children suffer, especially from hunger.
 We ask You to give them daily bread today (Matthew 6:11) and end their persistent hunger.
 Provide the food they need to grow and thrive.
 Pour out Your grace on hungry families, especially parents straining to feed their children despite dwindling resources.